-Since 1988, Responsible Care has helped American Chemistry Council (ACC) member companies significantly enhance their performance, discover new business opportunities, and improve employee safety, the health of the communities in which they operate and the
+Since 1988, Responsible Care has helped American Chemistry Council (ACC) member companies significantly enhance their performance, discover new business opportunities and improve employee safety, the health of the communities in which they operate and the

 A Commitment to Health, Safety and Security

-Guiding Principles are at the heart of the Responsible Care commitment—through these principles, members and Partners pledge to improve EHS&S performance for facilities, processes and products throughout the entire
+Guiding Principles are at the heart of the Responsible Care commitment—through these principles, members and Partners pledge to improve environmental, health, safety and security (EHS&S) performance for facilities, processes and products throughout the entire

 Companies also are committed to open and transparent reporting and submit annual data on their progress toward meeting performance measure goals.
 This information is made publicly available on this website.

-Canada in 1984 and is practiced today by 57 national and regional associations in 65 economies around the world.
+Canada in 1984 and is practiced today by 60 national and regional associations in more than 65 economies around the world.

-- The U.S. chemical industry invests more than $16 billion annually in environmental, health, safety and security programs.
+- The U.S. chemical industry invested more than $13.3 billion in EHS&S programs in 2015.

-- Since 1974, the U.S. chemical industry as a whole has improved its energy efficiency by 54 percent.
+- Since 1974, the U.S. chemical industry as a whole has improved its energy efficiency by 49 percent.

-- Responsible Care companies have invested almost $13 billion to further enhance security at their facilities in the past decade.
+- Responsible Care companies have invested almost $14 billion to further enhance security at their facilities in the past decade.

-- Responsible Care companies are committed to worker safety.
-They are five times safer than the average of the U.S. manufacturing sector as a whole, and nearly three times as safe as the business of chemistry overall.
+- Responsible Care companies are committed to worker and plant safety.
+Responsible Care companies have an employee safety record that is five times better than the average of the U.S. manufacturing sector as a whole, and three times better than the business of chemistry overall.

-- From 1988 to 2011, Responsible Care companies have reduced hazardous releases to the air, land and water by more than 76 percent.
+- From 1988 to 2014, Responsible Care companies have reduced hazardous releases to the air, land and water by more than 74 percent.

 » view all statistics from the Responsible Care fact sheet